Definition and Usage

 Return Values

-If the value passed as a parameter is of the float type, the function returns true; otherwise, it returns false.
+If the value passed as an argument is a float, the function returns true; otherwise, it returns false.

 Things to Keep in Mind